 I did want to caution you that there is a color difference between regular and best.
 You might also see streaks in a regular print if you don’t turn it on best quality.
 If you’re having trouble with your printer, always try changing it to the best quality first.

 All right, so let’s move on to photos.
+You don’t need a separate photo printer in most cases as these printers can print small prints as well.
 I’m using this HP photo paper in both printers.
 Again, from left to right, we have the HP print, the Canon print on best quality, and one where the Canon printed regular quality.
 You can REALLY see the difference in the colors with the photo paper I feel like.
 The difference between the best quality on the HP and Canon is minimal.

 Let’s move on and try printing larger things, like a 12 by 12 paper.
 I am printing on a regular 12 by 12 piece of white card stock.
 Again, this paper is too large to work in the HP, so we’ll only experiment with the Canon.
 I had a REALLY hard time getting this to print right.
 In fact, I never got a 12×12 piece that was true to color.
 You can see a few different sheets below where I had picked best quality but when compared with the same print on 8 1/2 x 11, the colors are way off.
 So I was not able to get a super vibrant print on the 12 by 12.
 Yes, it does print 12 by 12, but it doesn’t print the colors as I would like them or the colors as they appear on my screen.